manish9427/REACT/README.md

   - Reducer are the function that accepts state and action as parameter and returns the next state of the application

   (peviousState,action) => new State

+- BookReducer.js

+## Redux Store

+- entire application contains single store
+- it is responsible for holding apllication state
+- getState() method gives access to state it holds
+- dispatch(action) method allow state to be updated
+- it has subscribe(listner) method as well by which we can register listeners.

+this method accept function (listner ) as a parameter which execute anytime when the state in redux store changes

+steps:-
+1- createStore -> "redux"
+2- Provider -> "react-redux"